csiro-wsn/tutedocs/OS/OS.2.2-Implementing_Libraries.md

 **CMakeLists documentation states that:** The include directories are added to the directory property INCLUDE_DIRECTORIES for the current CMakeLists file.
 They are also added to the target property INCLUDE_DIRECTORIES for each target in the current CMakeLists file.
 The target property values are the ones used by the generators.

-You can also use a seperate CMakeLists files to compile your libraries using a hierachical cmake build system if desired.
+You can also use a seperate CMakeLists files to compile your libraries using a hierarchical cmake build system if desired.
 Refer to cmake build system documentation for more [3].

-## 2.4 Using Library Code in Target Application
+## **2.4 Using Library Code in Target Application**

-Finally, we can now use the libray code within our target application.
+Finally, we can now use the library code within our target application.
 To do this, include the respective header files.
 In this case, include the following in *src/main.c*

 ```
 /* Include file from our library */